 Cars provide mobility for billions of people around the world.
 For this to happen with maximum environmental compatibility, smart traffic management solutions and new utilization concepts will be required.
 Volkswagen is actively researching these topics and engaging with other companies and institutions in pursuit of ecologically acceptable forms of mobility for the future.

-MOIA launches green service with whisper-quiet electric vehicles
+MOIA offers eco-friendly mobility service with whisper-quiet electric vehicles

-MOIA is launching its highly efficient and flexible shuttle-on-demand service with environmentally friendly electric vehicles in Hamburg.
-This service complements the city’s local mass transit network and is set to become available to the general public in 2019.
+MOIA has launched its highly efficient and flexible ridepooling-on-demand service with environmentally friendly electric vehicles in Hamburg in April 2019.
+The service complements the city’s local mass transit network and is bookable via the public mobility platform hvv switch.

 And this is how it works: Customers can book the service via a smartphone app.
 They simply enter their location and destination and the MOIA vehicle arrives at a virtual stop no more than 250 meters away.
-The app navigates the customer directly to where the vehicle will stop and the service will likely cost less than a taxi.
+The app navigates the customer directly to where the vehicle will stop and the fare is between local public transport and a taxi.

-The concept is based on the principle of ride pooling, where you share your journey with other customers travelling in a similar direction.
-An algorithm collates the journey requests, ensuring that the vehicles are used to optimum capacity and that customers do not have to wait for other passengers.
-“This principle benefits the environment in that people can leave their own vehicles at home, reducing the amount of traffic on the roads,” says MOIA press spokesman Christoph Ziegenmeyer.
+The concept is based on the principle of ridepooling, where people share a vehicle with other customers travelling in a similar direction.
+An dynamic algorithm collates the journey requests, ensuring that the vehicles are used to optimum capacity and that customers do not have to wait for other passengers.
+“This principle benefits the environment by allowing people to leave their own vehicles at home, reducing the amount of traffic on the roads,” says Christoph Ziegenmeyer, Head of Communications at MOIA.

 Studies have shown that in big cities like Hamburg, private cars stand idle for more than 95 percent of the time on average (around 23 hours a day).
-Ride-pooling services offer an alternative which makes customers less reliant on their own cars.
+Ridepooling services offer an alternative which makes customers less reliant on their own cars.
 Pooling individual journeys makes more efficient use of the streets – not least because the downtown parking situation is eased, with fewer drivers searching for a parking slot.
-And if the shuttle vehicles are electric – as is the case in Hamburg – the environment also benefits from zero local emissions and very quiet running.
+And if the shuttle vehicles are electric – as is the case with MOIA – the environment also benefits from zero local emissions and very quiet running.

 The MOIA electric vehicles have room for six people and a range-between-charges of around 300 kilometers (measured according to WLTP).
 Their empty battery can be charged to up to 80 percent capacity in about 30 minutes – providing the necessary level of everyday practicality.

-Meanwhile, in Hanover, MOIA’s shared taxis have been in operation for some time now.
-The test phase involving 35 Volkswagen Multivan T6 vehicles was successfully completed in July 2018, since when anyone in Hanover can call up a MOIA cab.
+Meanwhile, in Hanover, MOIA has been in operation for some time now.
+The test phase involving 35 Volkswagen Multivan T6 vehicles was successfully completed in July 2018.
+In February 2019, Hanover became the first major city in Germany where ridepooling is available in the entire city area.
+In August 2020, MOIA switched the fleet to 48 fully-electric vehicles.

 Fewer journeys, zero local emissions and astonishingly quiet.